learningequality/kolibri/README.rst

     $ mkvirtualenv --python=python3 kolibri
     $ workon kolibri

 #.
+Ensure NodeJS is installed, using a platform-appropriate installer.
+We test on versions v0.12, v4, and v5.
+   On Ubuntu, you may encounter issues building if you don't use NodeJS installed via [nvm](https://github.com/creationix/nvm).

+#.
 Install all NodeJS dependency packages for building the frontend code::

     $ npm install